paulgibbs/achievements/readme.md

 1. Clone this repository in a directory of your choice by running `git clone https://github.com/paulgibbs/achievements.git`.
 2. Navigate to the directory in your shell.
 3. Run `npm install`.
+4. In your shell environment, set the `ACHIEVEMENTS_DIR` variable to the path to your WordPress dev install's plugin folder.
+Be sure to call the actual plugin directory `achievements`!
+For example: `export ACHIEVEMENTS_DIR="/Users/paul/Sites/example.com/wp-content/plugins/achievements"`
+5. Run `grunt rsync:everything` to copy the dev version of the plugin into your WordPress folder.

 Documentation